kilcmd/WeatherTui/README.md

 Please Read In Full.

+When you create the script please make sure to make the script executable. chmod +x nameofscript.sh

 To adjust the location of the app, you need to edit the lat and long here.

 # ═══════════════════════════════════════════════════════════